 Then more swimming, dinner, and bed.
 We slept very well.

-Our final day was completely unstructured, since people in our group were leaving throughout the day for the 2.5-hour drive to the Manaus airport.
+The final day of our Amazon trip was completely unstructured since people in our group were leaving throughout the day for the 2.5-hour drive to the Manaus airport.
 We didn’t fly out until midnight, so we had the entire day to relax, read, swim, and delete a lot of emails.
 Breakfast and lunch were excellent.
-After lunch my daughter and I walked 15 minutes into town to Bio Nobre, a store with carved wood and jewelry that others in the group had found.
+After lunch, my daughter and I walked 15 minutes into town to Bio Nobre, a store with carved wood and jewelry that others in the group had found.
 My daughter bought earrings.
 Note that if you head to the store and it’s closed, you can just walk into the bar to the left and ask them to find the woman who owns the shop.

 We thought about taking a motorcycle taxi back to the lodge, given the heat and humidity, but I didn’t think my wife would love me putting my 8-year-old on a motorcycle.
 So we walked back.
 We swam some more, packed, ate an early dinner, and left for the airport at 6:30, arriving at 9pm to find that our American flight to Miami was delayed an hour.
 Ugh.

 We finally departed close to 1am, arrived in Miami around 5:30am, went through customs/immigration, and connected to LA.
-We were back in California before noon.
+We were back in California fom our Amazon trip before noon.

 Note that American flies the Airbus 319 between Miami and Manaus.
 It’s an uncomfortable plane – especially for an overnight flight – and the late night departure time is tough for kids.
 I’d book with another airline if possible, but there aren’t a lot of options.